viivi-uhari/CollaborativeAI/model_handler_template/README.md

   - If the modelRequirements message has "needs_text", choose models that have "can_text" and don't have "needs_image".
   - If the modelRequirements message has "needs_image", choose models that have "can_image" and don't have "needs_text".
   - If the modelRequirements message has both "needs_image" and "needs_text", choose models that have both "can_image" and "can_text"
-If there are multiple models that sastisfy the condition, choose a random model and then store the sessionID-modelID connection in a dictinary.
+If there are multiple models that sastisfy the condition, choose a random model and then store the sessionID-modelID connection in a dictionary.
 The idea here is to assign a single session to a single model only.
 Finally, the service returns an Empty message.

-- `finishTask`: a service which is called when a taskMetrics message is sent from a task component whenever the task is demdemned completed by the user.
-After that, the model handler retrieves the modelID from the request and then severe the connection between the sessionID and the modelID.
-Finally, a request with metricsJson message is sent to the correct model component to store the metrics in the model logs.
+- `finishTask`: a service which is called when a taskMetrics message is sent from a task component (whenever the task is demdemned completed by the user).
+After that, the model handler retrieves the modelID from the modelID-sessionID dictionary, and severes the connection between the sessionID and the modelID.
+Finally, the response of the service is a metricsJson message, which is then sent to the correct model component to store the metrics in the model logs.

-- `sendToModel`:
+- `sendToModel`: a service which is called when a taskRequest message is sent from a task component to the model handler.
+After that, the model handler retrieves the modelID from from the modelID-sessionID dictionary.
+Finally, the service returns a modelRequest message, which is then sent to the corresponding model component.

-- `returnToTask`:
+- `returnToTask`: a service which basically serves as a gateway to forward the model answer from a model component to a task component.
+It receives a modelAnswer message and returns the exact same modelAnswer message.

 - `registerModel`: a service which is called when a modelDefinition message is sent from a model component.
 The request gives the necessary details (the capabilities of the model and the ID)of that model so that the handler can store them in a list for future use.
 The service returns an Empty message.